guaguanco127/plugins/README.md

 The purpose of this project is primarily educational.
 However, some basic patches or VSTs here are designed with "DAW agnosticism" in mind.
 If you have access to fundamental mixing plugins, then it doesn't matter which DAW you use.

+The naming system (br.xxxx.xx.1.0) is because all of these are prototypes.
+A more "proper" name will occur when these reach a certain level of quality regarding their stability and GUI.
+When that happens, the effect may move to a Gumroad account

+Please contact me at the emails provided above if you have any question, notice any errors, or have any requests.

 ## Links to Max/MSP Patches, Abstractions, Externals, RNBO, VSTs, and Ableton Max for Live: